Principal Interview Guide – Fantastic answers to 40 difficult interview questions

 - What do you consider your most outstanding contribution to your present school district?

-- …. and 25 other difficult questions you may face in your interview for a position of a Principal (Headmaster, School Director). * 10 new questions were added for the 2020 edition, following the feedback from our customers.
-2019 edition of the book had 30 questions only.
+- …. and 25 other difficult questions you may face in your interview for a position of a Principal (Headmaster, School Director).

 Check the sample to see how this book can help you: